ysmood/digto/readme.md

 Example to serve `digto serve --dns-config {token} --host test.com`

-The server will add two records on your dns provider, one is like `@.test.com 1.2.3.4`, the other one with wildcard like `*.test.com 1.2.3.4`.
+The server will add two records on your DNS provider, one is like `@.test.com 1.2.3.4`, the other one with a wildcard like `*.test.com 1.2.3.4`.

 For now only [dnspod](https://www.dnspod.com/?lang=en) is supported.